After Exposure of an Impacted Tooth

 - Do Not drink any alcoholic beverages including beer.

-- Do Not engage in any athletic sport activities, such as, basketball, jogging, etc.
+- Do Not engage in any athletic sports activities, such as basketball, jogging, etc.

 Questions or Problems